aclonegeek/honours/README.md

 cmake --build build
 ```

+*Note*: Downloading the repository as a zip will not pull in the third_party submodules.
-*Note*: If building with MSVC, it will place executables one directory deeper in a Debug directory.
+*Note*: If building with MSVC, it will place executables one directory deeper from where they usually end up in a Debug directory. `run_server` and `run_client` end up in `build/Debug` and `test_suite` ends up in `build/test/Debug/test_suite`.

 ## Running
-After building, the client and server executables can be located inside the `build` directory.
+The client and server executables can be located inside the `build` directory.

 To the run server: `run_server <port>`(e.g. `run_server 5001`)

 To run the client: `run_client <host> <port>` (e.g. `run_client localhost 5001`)

 ## Running Tests
-After building, the test suite can be located inside the `build/test` directory.
+The test suite can be located inside the `build/test` directory.

-All commands for running the test suite assume you are present within the `build` directory.

 ### Running The Test Suite
+The code for the test suite is located in `test/doctest/scenarios/`.

-To run the test suite, simply run `test/test_suite --tce=*EX1*,*EX2*`.
-This will run the entire test suite, minus the native and parallel tests pertaining to ex1 and ex2.
+To run the test suite, simply run `test_suite --tce=*EX1*,*EX2*`.
+This will run the entire test suite except the native and parallel tests for ex1 and ex2.

 To run a specific test suite or test suites, you can do the following:
 ``` shell